explaingit

 USE CASE 1

-Create a 2D platformer or puzzle game and publish it to iOS and Android app stores without writing code.
+Create and publish a 2D mobile game to iOS and Android without writing any code.

 USE CASE 2